 All students applying for financial aid must be able to confirm their citizenship status with the Social Security Administration.
 The confirmation process is applied when the student submits the Free Application for Federal Student Aid to the Federal processor.
 The Federal processor performs a match with the SSA to confirm the student's citizenship status and social security number.
-If SSA cannot confirm the student's citizenship status and social security number.
-If SSA cannot confirm the student's citizenship status and social security number.
 If SSA cannot confirm the student's citizenship status, a comment will appear on the student's Institutional Student Information Record (ISIR) and the following will apply: